freegovinfo/a130/pages/policy.md

 1) Agencies shall incorporate in planning, budgeting, governance, and other policies appropriate steps to ensure that:

- a) Information is managed throughout its life cycle to promote openness and interoperability, and to safeguard systems and information; this includes all stages through which the information passes, including: creating or collection, processing, maintenance, storage, use, sharing, dissemination, and disposition; and
+ a) Information is managed throughout its life cycle to promote openness and interoperability, and to safeguard systems and information; this includes all stages through which the information passes, including: creating or collection, processing, maintenance, storage, use, sharing, dissemination, and disposition including the long-term preservation of Public Information;including the long-term preservation of Public Information; and

  b) Information is managed with a presumption in favor of proactively making information accessible, discoverable, and usable by the public to the extent permitted by statute and subject to existing terms and conditions, privacy, security, and other valid restrictions pertaining to access, use, and dissemination; and